wangell/anthill/README.md

 =======

 anthill is a Logo-like language that generates turtle graphics in HTML5/Javascript via the canvas element.
-It's programmed in Haskell using Attoparsec for lexing/parsing.
+The interpreter is programmed in Haskell using Attoparsec for lexing/parsing.

 Usage
 -----